shakes76/ChaoS/README.md

 To view the fractal, run the script projects/finite_fractal/test_finite_farey_fractal.py

 ### Data
 The output results from both the CS and ChaoS methods have been provided in the Releases section.
-The phantom MR data will be released open source at a later date.
+[Prime sized phantom k-space data available in the Release section](https://github.com/shakes76/ChaoS/releases/download/v1.0/phantom_lego_4.mat).

 ## Setup/Dependencies
 ### WinPython Method